Transform Your Smile with Advanced Laser Dentistry

 Removal of Lesions or Tissue Biopsy

-Lasers are used to take out a small section of the mouth tissues to be examined for oral cancer and remove any lesions inside the mouth as well as provide pain relief from canker sores.
+Lasers are used to remove a small section of the mouth tissues to be examined for oral cancer and remove any lesions inside the mouth and to relieve pain from canker sores.

 Taking of Precise Teeth Impressions